nextflow-io/training/docs/basic_training/processes.md

 !!! tip

-    Remember to delete the work folder from time to time to clear your intermediate files and stop them from filling your computer!
+    Remember to clean the work folder from time to time to clear your intermediate files and stop them from filling your computer!

 To store our workflow result files, we need to explicitly mark them using the directive [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) in the process that’s creating the files.
 For example: